 Partner Sharon F. DiPaolo’s article "Property Assessments Present Opportunities to Reduce Taxes" was published in National Real Estate Investor.
 Posted: May 14, 2014.

 Ohio Supreme Court puts 24 month limitation on the use of a sale price for property tax purposes.
 This limitation applies to sales that occur 24 months prior to the relevant valuation date that the assessor has knowledge of at the time a new reappraisal occurs.
 It does not mean that no sale occurring 25 months or more prior can be considered relevant, but there may be a different evidentiary burden in those cases.
 See here for full decision.
 Posted: May 7, 2014.

 Fred Siegel, Kieran Jennings, and Sharon DiPaolo attended the February 2014 APTC meeting in Miami Beach, Florida marking the 20th anniversary of the American Property Tax Counsel.
 Posted: March 13, 2014.

 Partner Sharon DiPaolo’s article “Pittsburgh Taxpayers Face Double Jeopardy on Assessments” was published in the February 2014 edition of Real Estate Business Online” Posted: February 17, 2014.

-Partners Kieran Jennings, Victor Anselmo and Sharon DiPaolo have been selected to present at the annual conference of the Appraisal Institute in Austin, Texas in August 2014.
-They will present on the topic “Preparing the Appraiser for Trial Testimony: Training, Tips and Techniques from the Front Lines.
+Partners Kieran Jennings, Victor Anselmo and Sharon DiPaolo were selected to present at the annual conference of the Appraisal Institute in Austin, Texas in August 2014.
+They presented on the topic “Preparing the Appraiser for Trial Testimony: Training, Tips and Techniques from the Front Lines.
 Posted: February 17, 2014.